Biden to the nation: We're 'turning peril into possibility'

 New in his Wednesday speech is a “families” plan that could cement his legacy with $1.8 trillion worth of spending over 10 years.

 A significant amount would ensure that eligible families receive at least $250 monthly per child through 2025, extending the enhanced tax credit that was part of Biden’s COVID-19 aid.
-There would be $200 billion for free preschool for all 3- and 4-year-olds.
-Another $225 billion would pay for subsidized child care and invest in child care workers.
+There would be more than $400 billion for subsidized child care and free preschool for all 3- and 4-year-olds.

 Funding all of this would be a series of tax increases on the wealthy that would raise about $1.5 trillion over a decade.